huggingface/hub-docs/docs/hub/repositories-pull-requests-discussions.md

 # Pull requests and Discussions

-We just enabled **community contributions to repos**, a feature we call 'Hub Pull requests and Discussions'.

-Pull requests and discussions work the same for all our repo types: models, datasets, and Spaces.
+We just enabled **community contributions to repos**, a feature called 'Hub Pull requests and Discussions'.
+Pull requests and discussions work the same for all the repo types.

-At a high level, we aim to build a simpler version of other git hosts' (like GitHub's) PRs and Issues:
+At a high level, the aim is to build a simpler version of other git hosts' (like GitHub's) PRs and Issues:
-- no forks are involved, contributors push to a special `ref` branch directly on the source repo
+- no forks are involved: contributors push to a special `ref` branch directly on the source repo.
-- there's no hard distinction between discussions and PRs, they are essentially the same so we display them in the same lists
+- there's no hard distinction between discussions and PRs: they are essentially the same so they are displayed in the same lists.
-- they are streamlined for ML (i.e. models/datasets/spaces repos), not arbitrary repos
+- they are streamlined for ML (i.e. models/datasets/spaces repos), not arbitrary repos.

 ## List